gijsvanhoutum/gijsvanhoutum.github.io/index.md

 I love to write software, develop new algorithms, create awesome machine learning solutions but above all, I like to make stuff work.

+In the last 7+ years I have helped over 5 different companies with newly developed computer vision solutions.
-My work for last couple of years has been focused towards creating smart deep learning based computer vision algorithms for the manufacturing industry.
+My work has predominately been focused towards creating smart deep learning based computer vision algorithms for the manufacturing industry.
 Quality monitoring has been the main task of these algorithms I built.
 The main goal is to help and push the manufacturing industry to Industry 5.0 eventually, using these smart solutions!
-In the last 7 years I have helped over 5 different companies with newly developed computer vision solutions.

 I am also pursueing a PhD in industrial AI (finished Jan-2024).
-During my work, I noticed the demand for smart solutions based on machine learning with the manufacturing industry.
+During my work, I noticed the demand for smart solutions based on machine learning within the manufacturing industry, and specifically the Metal Additive Manufacturing Industry.
 Recurring problems from company to company created a personal vision and interest in the creation of data-efficient machine learning solutions.
 Practical experience with AI has taught me the importance of qualitative datasets used for training as well as validation.
 Creating them is however time consuming, difficult and expensive.
-My PhD is therefore focused on creating awesome solutions that require less data to be annotated, and adaptive machine learning models, that are task invariant, just as we humans do...
+My PhD is therefore focused on creating awesome solutions that require less data to be annotated, and adaptive machine learning models, that are task invariant.

-In my spare time I love to write software, restore old motorcycles and cars with my dad, sail the seas.
-During holidays I like to explore, hike and ski.
+In my spare time I love to write software and restore old motorcycles/cars with my dad.
-Examples of personal project include the creation of a electronic fuel injected (EFI) Puch moped and an algorithmic trading engine for long term investing.
+During holidays I like to explore, hike, ski or sail the seas.

+Some of my projects are listed below!
+Please take a look at them.
+Some include code, which is hosted on Github, others are not.
+All code related to work is confidential, therefore I am not able to share any of that.

+Have fun!

+Best regards,

+Gijs van Houtum

 ## Portfolio